cortexproject/cortex/docs/architecture.md

 ### Blocks storage (experimental)

-The blocks storage is based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write out their series to a on-disk block (defaults to 2h block range periods).
-Each block is composed by few files storing the chunks and the block index.
+The blocks storage is based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write out their series to a on-disk Block (defaults to 2h block range periods).
+Each Block is composed by few files storing the chunks and the block index.

 The TSDB chunk files contain the timestamp-value pairs for multiple series.
-The series inside the chunks are then indexed by a per-block index, which indexes metric names and labels to time series in the chunk files.
+The series inside the Chunks are then indexed by a per-block index, which indexes metric names and labels to time series in the chunk files.

 The blocks storage doesn't require a dedicated storage backend for the index.
-The only requirement is an object store for the block files, which can be:
+The only requirement is an object store for the Block files, which can be:

 * [Amazon S3](https://aws.amazon.com/s3)
 * [Google Cloud Storage](https://cloud.google.com/storage/)